DrRoad/WeatherDataAnalysis/README.md

 		FROM NOAAData
 		WHERE ObservationDate>='1950-01-01' AND StationName Not in ('DALLAS FAA AIRPORT TX US', 'HOUSTON WILLIAM P HOBBY AIRPORT TX US', 'JFK INTERNATIONAL AIRPORT NY US', 'PHOENIX SKY HARBOR INTERNATIONAL AIRPORT AZ US')
 	) as RankedHourlyPrecipitation
-WHERE PrecipitationRank <= 100 and StationName = 'ATLANTA HARTSFIELD INTERNATIONAL AIRPORT GA US' Order By ObservationDate
+WHERE PrecipitationRank <= 100 and StationName = 'BOSTON MA US' Order By ObservationDate

 ```